 Halloween treats that say “boo” to sugar

-It’s Halloween this weekend, which means your kids are likely to be drowning in lollies.
+Halloween means your kids are likely to soon be drowning in lollies.
 While it can be hard to stop kids from reaching for the sweet stuff at this time of year, there are some sneaky yet suitably spooky ways to satisfy their Halloween hankerings while keeping the sugar ghouls at bay.
 To help you give your kids a sweet All Hallows’ Eve, try these toothsomely terrifying healthy Halloween treats from Mayver’s.

 28 founder and Mayver’s ambassador Sam Wood says that although Halloween and sugar do go hand in hand, we can still encourage our kids to enjoy nutritionally balanced snacks and sweets that won’t leave parents dealing with a scary sugar rush.

 “Given Halloween is a special occasion, it’s okay to let your kids enjoy a few lollies,” Wood says.
 “However, we must be wary of the effect too much sugar can have on a child’s blood sugar levels and, in turn, their mood, concentration and hyperactivity levels.

 “If you’re looking for some ways to balance out those sugar highs, get creative with healthier foods.
 Disguise nuts, fruit or vegies in themed decorations.
 Think stuffed orange capsicums carved like Halloween pumpkins or peanut butter and apple monster teeth.”